jose4125/oneauth/README.md

 ### Grant Code Flow (frontend + backend clients)
 This will get you a grant code (that can be exchanged for an auth token).
+Redirect the
-Redirect the user to the below URL on the frontend
+to the below URL on the frontend
 ```
 GET
 http://localhost:3838/oauth/authorize?